fut-infrastructure/implementation-guide/pages/_includes/ehealth-episodeofcare-intro.md

  as fulfilling criteria for enrollment in a telemedical care program leading to a referral being made to an organization providing such program.
 At this point a Practitioner within the providing organization creates an EpisodeOfCare referring to the Patient and the corresponding Conditions, all in the eHealth infrastructure.
-Created with `status` draft, the Practitioner updates the status to active once:
+Created with `status` planned, the Practitioner updates the status to active once:

 - a Consent to enroll in the program has been given by the Patient